opendistro/for-elasticsearch-docs/docs/security-configuration/index.md

 # Security

 Open Distro for Elasticsearch includes the Security plugin for authentication and access control.
-The plugin provides numerous features.
+The plugin provides numerous features to help you secure your cluster.

 Feature | Description
 :--- | :---